mflowgen/mflowgen/docs/ug-assertions.rst

       return percentage

-Then you can assert a postcondition in the step configuration for a clock-gating percentage of at least 80%:
+Then you can assert a postcondition in the node configuration for a clock-gating percentage of at least 80%:

 .. code:: python